towalink/doc/content/quickstart.rst

    tlm add site mysite1

-If this is your first command execured, this creates the configuration directory "/etc/towalink" and also creates default template files.
+If this is your first command executed, this creates the configuration directory "/etc/towalink" and also creates default template files.
 Afterwards the Site is created as specified.

 Adding a Node
 -------------